• HOME

 Manchester Guided Tours

 I highly recommend these local walking tours as a way to introduce yourself to the city or dive deeper into it.
-The public tours taking place daily are a mere £10 to join in, and you’ll learn so much more about Manchester than you could on your own.
+The public tours taking place daily are a mere £10 to join, and you’ll learn so much more about Manchester than you could on your own.

 Manchester Town Hall

 A splendid Neo-Gothic structure that is stunning from the outside even if you choose not to visit the interior.
-Currently under renovation, you may also visit the interior in a city walking tour.
+Currently under renovation, you may also visit the interior on a city walking tour.

 Altrincham